How to Write a Business Case in 2024: Template & Examples

 • Include any additional documentation, charts, graphs, or supporting data.

 This template includes sections for problem definition, objectives, alternatives, cost-benefit analysis, risk assessment, and project planning.
-Feel free to customise it to fit your specific needs.
+However, you can customise it to fit your specific needs.

 Business Case Example